smallfoxx/GW2.PS/README.md

 ## Example(s)

 Once the module is installed and setup, you can then run common commands to retrieve data about your account.
+For example, to get details about your account such as your in game name (IGN), expansions, world, etc., you can run:

+    Get-GW2Account

-For example, if you would like to retrieve your daily achievements, you can run the following command:
+As another example, if you would like to retrieve the daily achievements, you can run the following command:

     Get-GW2Achievement -Daily

 ## Documentation

-For additional details and instructions, please see the repositories [Wiki](https://github.com/smallfoxx/GW2.PS/wiki) at:
+For additional details and instructions, please see the repositories [Wiki](/smallfoxx/GW2.PS/wiki) at:

 https://github.com/smallfoxx/GW2.PS/wiki